waffarx/WaffarAd-AndroidSDK/README.md

 ## How to define intent filters

 When we talk about handling how to navigate users directly to your applications, we should think about adding an intent filter in our manifest file.
-An intent filter should contain the following elements and attribute values;
+An intent filter should contain the following elements and attribute values:

 1. Define `ACTION_VIEW` intent action so that the intent filter can be reached from Google Search or redirected form another app.
 ```xml